DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 #### Outline

+Where we're headed
+* Think of a picture you'd like to produce -- a "visualization"
+* And about what data you'll need
+* And about the coding skills to get there

-Big picture ideas to keep in mind
+??Big picture ideas to keep in mind
 * Become a magician:  “Any sufficiently advanced technology is indistinguishable from magic.”
 Data + Python = Magic!
 * Keys to success:  don't panic, ask for help